 Regardless, both microphones will stand up for 99% of what you can throw at them and an attractive 10 year factory warranty on the Sennheiser gives a little bit of comfort if the microphone somehow does end up under the wheel of a tour bus.
 While technically the SM58 wins in this category, I’m going to call a draw since both microphones hold up so well.

-One of the main reasons an all-purpose $99 dynamic microphone is so attractive is because it is just that – all-purpose.
+One of the main reasons all-purpose $99 dynamic microphones are so attractive is because it is just that – all-purpose.
 While mainly used on vocals in a live application, both microphones should be able to be thrown on any source and still get great sound quality.
 Let’s see which mic meets this challenge:

 The SM58 is, again, iconic for sounding great on a variety of sources.
-While the there is a bump in the top end of the microphone, the rest of the frequency response is fairly flat, with a steep roll-off beginning at about 100 Hz.
+While the there is a bump in the top end of the microphone (high frequency), the rest of the frequency response is fairly flat, with a steep roll-off beginning at about 100 Hz.

 For the flat response, the SM58 can be used on just about anything and still get a fairly good sound out of it.
 However, I would shy away from using it on anything that needs information below 100Hz because the SM58 doesn’t seem to handle this region very well.
 While the marketing material suggests that the frequency response goes all the way down to 50Hz, the true story is that the microphone can barely keep up at 75-80Hz.

 The e835 tells a similar story to the SM58.
 There is a presence boost, a flat frequency in the midrange and a roll-off in the lows.
 However, the e835 takes this classic response and pushes it further.
 First off, the presence boost is slightly more exaggerated and extends further than the SM58.
 This is very valuable on sources like the human voice, but can be troublesome on instruments like hi-gain guitars.